chombef81/Music-vis-repo/musicVis template/README.md

 ## ITP2 Final case study

 - I have chosen this as my case study for ITP2.
 I am now going to try and push this onto Github and use that to treck the changes on this project as it develops.
+- I am going to do a test to se how git keeps track of my changes.